samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

+# Introduction

-# Applying explainable machine learning to national stroke audit data to explore variation in decisions to use thrombolysis
+*Applying explainable machine learning to national stroke audit data to explore variation in decisions to use thrombolysis*

+Part of the NIHR SAMueL (Stroke AUdit Machine Learning) project.

 Kerry Pearn & Michael Allen